-ICON (ICX): Revolutionizing the Blockchain Landscape in Korea and Beyond
+ICON (ICX): Growing the Korean Blockchain Landscape

 ICON is a blockchain network launched in South Korea that is powered by a proprietary blockchain protocol called Goloop.
 The ICON Foundation is the main facilitator working to expand the ICON ecosystem by connecting multiple blockchains.
 These efforts are ultimately targeted at enabling widespread network interoperability.
-The ICON Network uses its native coin, ICX, to enable smart contract functionality within the ICON ecosystem, as well as provide network consensus validation and protocol governance.
-This article provides an overview of the ICON Project and its main initiatives.
+The ICON Network uses its native cryptocurrency, ICX coin, to enable smart contract functionality within the ICON ecosystem, as well as provide network consensus validation and protocol governance.
+This article provides an overview of the ICON project and its main initiatives.

-What is the ICON Project?
+What Is the ICON Blockchain Project?

 Founded in August 2017, ICON is the largest and most well-known public blockchain project from South Korea.
 ICON aims to build an interoperable blockchain network that bridges autonomous online communities and real-world enterprises.
 Small independent software development teams to some of the largest organizations including the Seoul Metropolitan Government, Danal Co.
-(KOSDAQ: 064260), and Pohang University of Science and Technology (POSTECH) have benefited from using ICON’s open source technology.
+(KOSDAQ: 064260), and Pohang University of Science and Technology (POSTECH) have benefited from using ICON’s open-source technology.

 The ICON Project’s vision is to ensure the legitimacy of decentralized data sharing between citizens, governments, and private enterprises in a transparent manner.
 With the upcoming launch of ICON 2.0: Batang, an updated network built on Golang, the ICON Network will be able to further accelerate enterprise adoption and public blockchain innovation in Korea and beyond.